open-ce/open-ce/doc/README.yaml.md

   - pytorch-env.yaml
   - tensorflow-env.yaml
 ```
-This is straightforward; it simply imports the contents of the listed environment
+This is straightforward; it effectively creates a nested environment file by simply
-files.
-So if you are building the horovod environment, you will get a build of
+importing the contents of the listed environment files.
+So if you are building the
-both pytorch and tensorflow as well because of the specified imported
+horovod environment, you will get a build of both pytorch and tensorflow as well
-environments listed in this section.
+because of the specified imported environments listed in this section.

 As mentioned earlier, the `channels` specifier can also be used as a universal keyword